edgedb/easy-edgedb/chapter10/index.md

 select ('Jonathan Harker', age := 25).age;
 ```

 Let's finish this section with a final note about casting.
 We know that we can cast into any scalar type, and this works for tuples of scalar types too.
-It uses the same format with `<>` except that you put it inside of `<tuple>`, like this:
+It uses the same format with `<>` except that you put it inside of `<tuple>`.
+This is a convenient way to do multiple casts at the same time.
+Take this query for example:

 ```edgeql
 with london := ('London', 3500000),
 select <tuple<json, int32>>london;
 ```

+Using `<tuple<json, int32>>` lets us cast the whole tuple instead of doing a cast for each individual type inside the tuple.

 That gives us this output: